TomasHubelbauer/agendum/README.md

 - [ ] Create iOS home screen icons: https://stackoverflow.com/a/26369790
 - [ ] Fix service worker offline serving not working in Firefox & Safari - web worker says `fetch` timed out
 - [ ] Consider support for recurrent tasks by "archival behavior": delete, archive, clone (with bump for the not-before date)
-- [ ] Implement archiving and deleting with two tabs: Planned & Archived, planned has Archive button, Archived has Delete button
+- [ ] Group the archived tab by archival date & reconsider ordering of items on it - drop or support?
-- [ ] Consider a faux context menu using `select` on mobile instead of the item buttons
+- [ ] Hide item buttons on mobile except for Archive, Edit can be done by clicking, move by dragging when it is done
 - [ ] Allow editing the text inline upon click without the `prompt`
 - [ ] Detect conflicts during import (non-equal) and offer a UI for resolution (keep old, keep new, keep both)
 - [ ] Consider adding support for import from pasted text for iOS Safari import